-The websites we’ve built have been for recruitment agencies, manufacturers, watch shops and other professional services companies.
+The websites we’ve built have been for professional service companies such as recruitment agencies, accountants and engineers.

 This is a selection of 21 of the 200 websites we’ve previously designed and developed.